HydroLearn/hydrolearn-theme/README.md

 # Branching Scheme
 Maintaining organization through branch names to provide each release a raw/live copy

-Though this naming has been varied previously, the updated intent for updating this repository is as follows:
-- for new edx-platforms supported provide a named `raw/...` branch which provides an unmodified-from-platform version of the theme templates
+`master` is expected to be maintained as the `raw` files used in the theme kept up to date with the latest implemented release.
+- so a pull request for the latest `raw` branch into `master` is expected to be generated each time

+---

+## Update process

+### Create a new Raw branch
+from the latest up to date version of `master`, create a new `raw` branch for the release being updated to

+e.g. when updating to  `edx-platform` release `open-release/VERSION_NAME`:
+1) generate branch from master named `raw/VERSION_NAME`
-  - e.g. for release tag `open-release/nutmeg.1` of the edx-platform, we generate a raw branch named `raw/nutmeg.1-theme` which modifies each template to exactly what is provided in edx-platform (literally copy-paste of the templates from the base repository, no customizations)
+1) for each file in the theme, copy the raw files from `open-release/VERSION_NAME` (literally copy-paste of the templates from the edx-platform repository, no customizations)
+1) push these changes to the `raw/VERSION_NAME` branch (goal being that if this raw branch is built it will be identical to if there was no custom theme at all)

-- next, we rebase the most recently generated theme onto this new `raw/` branch
+### Generate the new live branch
+1) from the branch generated in the previous section,  `raw/VERSION_NAME`, generate a new branch `live/VERSION_NAME`
+1) perform a cherry-pick of all changes that were done with the previous `raw/...` & `live/...` branches

-  - e.g. for updating from `maple.2` to `nutmeg.1`:
+e.g. for updating from `maple.2` to `nutmeg.1`:
-    1) create a new branch from existing live branch, checkout `live/maple.2-theme` -> NEW BRANCH -> `live/nutmeg.1-theme`
-    1) rebase `live/nutmeg.1-theme` from `raw/maple.2-theme` to `raw/nutmeg.1-theme`

-        `git rebase --onto raw/nutmeg.1-theme raw/maple.2-theme live/nutmeg.1-theme`
+1) be sure you're on the new branch being updated
+   - `git checkout live/nutmeg.1`
+1) perform cherrypick of all changes done between the old version's raw -> live versions
+   - `git cherry-pick raw/maple.2-theme..live/maple.2`
 1) work through merge conflicts, saving and commiting changes, then once complete publish
+1) at this point, you will need to build the application with the new theme, and work through any issues manually
+   - unfortunately, this is a tedious process requiring numerious builds of the application to suss out necessary additions needed, additional theme templates/styles needed, etc.

-this provides a direct comparison between branches which is useful for debugging during theme development.
+This is not a fool-proof process, but it does maintain at least some order when updating these directly overlayed files and provides a direct comparison between modified/unmodified which is useful for debugging during theme development.

-previously the branch naming was constantly changing between releases, but now we seek to maintain this naming convention to reduce confusion